 Nanyang Technological University

-We're all hoping that study abroad will start up again soon.
 Learn more now about programs and funding so that you'll be ready.
-The UB Study Abroad Office is hosting a series of online information about programs.
-Contact firstname.lastname@example.org for details about how to participate.
+The UB Study Abroad Office is hosting a series of information sessions about programs.
+Contact email@example.com for details about how to participate.
 For more information about UB Study Abroad programs, visit their wesbiste here.

 Russell Guilbault is a fourth-year Asian Studies and Philosophy dual major who has been frightfully productive in pursuit of his research.
 In addition to founding and serving as president of the Buddhist Student Association and Undergraduate Asian Studies Association, Russell has presented on religion and philosophy in East Asia at conferences both near and far—from Geneva NY, Nashville TN, and Oxford MS to Taipei and Kobe.
 He is also a 2018 recipient of the Asian Studies Program Study Abroad Award, which supported his participation in the summer 2018 program at International Christian University in Japan.